Choosing The Right Curcumin Supplement...

 Most people know curcumin as the compound that gives turmeric its characteristic bright yellow colour.
 Turmeric has a long history of use in India both as a culinary spice and for its health promoting properties too.
 Yet it is only fairly recently that the Western world has started to take notice of these potential health benefits.
-A large number of studies now show that curcumin has major benefits for both body and brain.
+A large number of studies now demonstrate curcumin’s benefits for body, brain, and joint health in particular.
 However, curcumin is well known to be poorly absorbed, so most of these studies involve very high doses, which is highly impractical for everyday life.

 Most curcumin supplements are poorly absorbed and ineffective